 While other spicy chile sauces can be used, gochujang is hard to replace in this sauce.
 You should be able to find it in your grocery store, local Asian market, or to make life easy, here on Amazon.

-This isn’t a traditional recipe for a couple reasons, but the sauce is inspired by Korean chicken wings.
+This isn’t a traditional recipe for a couple reasons, but the sauce is inspired by Korean fried chicken wings.

 Once you’ve gotten a few under your belt, it’ll be less intimidating and you’ll be ready to make wings all the time.